AntJanus/programmers-proverbs/README.md

 ###Learning obscure and strange languages, yields better understanding and broader horizons

-###There better job you do, the easier others discount the level of difficulty
+###The better job you do, the easier others discount the level of difficulty

+###Testing is easier than debugging.